Doctor of Philosophy candidate

 “I decided to pursue a PhD because I love mathematics, and completing a doctoral degree has long been one of the things I wanted to achieve in my life.
 Being able to do my PhD at AUT is a huge opportunity and challenge.”

 Expecting to complete his PhD in 2021, Rewat already has a clear idea what he would like to do next.

 “When I complete my doctoral degree, I’m hoping to find a professional job or a role as a postdoctoral researcher for a few years to gain some professional experience.
 Eventually, I plan to go back to my home country Thailand and look for a job related to my research expertise.”

 New insights for fund managers

 For his doctoral research, Rewat is building on his background in financial mathematics and is focusing on analytic methods in finance.

-“For my PhD, I’m researching the application of stochastic calculus, time series analysis and Bayesian inference to investment portfolio risk management in financial markets.
+“For my PhD, I’m researching the application of stochastic calculus, time series analysis, the volatility model, copula function and Bayesian MCMC inference to investment portfolio risk management in financial markets.

 “The findings from my research will help fund managers when it comes to asset allocation during market fluctuation and uncertainty, especially in stock exchange markets.”

 Rewat’s PhD research is supervised by Dr Nuttanan Wichitaksorn and Professor Jiling Cao.